 A brief description of each zone is provided on signs located around the garden to help you interpret and enjoy your visit.

 Within the garden, individual plants are labelled to assist you to identify those that you might like to investigate further.

 - Monday to Friday from 7.30am to 4pm

-- Saturday, Sunday and public holidays 12 noon to 5pm; but closed on Good Friday and Christmas Day.
+- Saturday, Sunday and public holidays 10am to 5pm; but closed on Good Friday and Christmas Day.